495-Labs-Projects/ChoreTrackerAPI/README.md

     ```

 6. Now your application will be protected against any user/from an ip address from spamming your API and slowly down your server!

+# <span class="mega-icon mega-icon-issue-opened"></span>Stop

+Show a TA that you have the whole ChoreTracker API finished with throttling in place!
+* * *